hemantapkh/ncellapp/README.md

-## 📞Ncell unofficial API wrapper for python
+## 📞Unofficial Python API Wrapper for Ncell

-Python API wrapper for Ncell app to call almost all functions of the app.
+This is the unofficial python API wrapper for Ncell application.
+With this wrapper, you can call almost all functions of the application.

-Note: ```Ncell don't provide any public API.
-I am not responsible for any things you do using this wrapper.```
+**Note:** Ncell doesn't provide any public API.
+So, use this unofficial wrapper wisely.

 ## Table of Contents
 - [Installation](#installation)